Where is the Best Place to Collect Sea Shells?

 The island is connected to the mainland by a single toll bridge.
 Parking is very limited and quite expensive - $ 4 per hour.
 But the joy of collecting shells outweighs all possible expenses on the island.

-To be honest with you, I felt a bit uncomfortable to collect shells, because I've always been taught by various parks and refuges across Canada and the US that collecting shells is prohibited.
+To be honest with you, I felt a bit uncomfortable collecting shells, because I've always been taught by various parks and refuges across Canada and the US that collecting shells is prohibited.
 It turned out that unless you do it at one of the island's refuges it's totally legal.
-However you cannot take a shell with you if it's not empty, i.e. something lives there.
+However, you cannot take a shell with you if it's not empty, i.e. something lives there.

 These are mostly conchs and murexes.